Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Summary and Conclusions

 \subsection{Summary of the results}

-\begin{itemize} \item[$\bullet$] The filamentary structures around Virgo contain a large number of groups, from poor to rich ones.
-As such, they exhibit a broad range of local densities.
-They are fairly well described by exponentially decaying profiles (Sect.~\ref{sec:density_profiles}).
+\begin{itemize} \item[$\bullet$] The filamentary structures around Virgo contain a large number of groups, from poor groups to rich ones.
+As such, they exhibit a broad range of local densities. { The filaments} are fairly well described by exponentially decaying profiles (Sect.~\ref{sec:density_profiles}, { Fig.~\ref{fig:density_profiles}}).

-\item[$\bullet$] The bulk of our filament galaxy sample with CO and HI observations is primarily composed of spiral galaxies, like the AMIGA and the Virgo cluster samples.
-The large majority of these LTGs fall on the MS of star forming galaxies.
-ETGs appear in significant numbers in the filaments, with the majority in the quenching phase, while they are hardly present in isolation.
-(Sects.~\ref{sec:result_morphology}~, \ref{sec:main_sequence_and_morphology}).
+\item[$\bullet$] { Our} filament galaxy sample with CO and HI observations is primarily composed of spiral galaxies, { similarly to the comparison samples of AMIGA isolated field galaxies and Virgo cluster sources.} The large majority of these LTGs fall on the MS of star forming galaxies.
+ETGs appear in significant numbers in the filaments, with the majority in the quenching phase, while they are hardly present in isolation (Sects.~\ref{sec:main_sequence_and_morphology}, { Fig.~\ref{fig:SFR_vs_Mstar}}).

-\item[$\bullet$] The fraction of galaxies with suppressed star formation ($f_Q$), well below the MS, monotonically increases from the field, to the filaments, and to the Virgo cluster.
-At comparable local density, filaments have similar quenching fractions as the field and Virgo cluster (Sect.~\ref{sec:fQ}).
+\item[$\bullet$] The fraction of galaxies with suppressed star formation ($f_Q$), that is, well below the MS, monotonically increases from the field, to filaments, and to the Virgo cluster.
+At comparable local density, filaments have similar quenching fractions to the field and Virgo cluster (Sect.~\ref{sec:fQ}, { Fig.~\ref{fig:scatter_plot_fQ_vs_density_dfil} left}).

-\item[$\bullet$] The $f_Q$ fraction significantly differs between ETGs and LTGs.
-It stays high, $f_Q\gtrsim80\%$, at all distances from the filament spine.
-For LTGs it reaches $f_Q\sim$50\%, close to the filament spines, but is otherwise of the order of $\sim$25\% (Sect.~\ref{sec:fQ}).
+\item[$\bullet$] The $f_Q$ fraction significantly differs between ETGs and LTGs. { For ETGs, it is} high, $f_Q\gtrsim80\%$, at all distances from the filament spine.
+For LTGs, it reaches $f_Q\sim$50\% close to the filament spines, but is otherwise of the order of { $\sim$20\%} (Sect.~\ref{sec:fQ}, { Fig.~\ref{fig:scatter_plot_fQ_vs_density_dfil} right}).

-\item[$\bullet$] Not only ETGs tend to populate the densest regions within filaments, but they are also preferentially located closer to the filament spines than LTGs (Sect.~\ref{sec:result_local_densities_distances}).
+\item[$\bullet$] { ETGs not only} tend to populate the densest regions within filaments, but they are also preferentially located closer to the filament spines than LTGs (Sect.~\ref{sec:result_local_densities_distances}, { Fig.~\ref{fig:histo_density_dfil}}).